nskatti1/Fast-Robots/docs/lab5.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The following are videos of my PID loop.

+Graphs and Extrapolation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The following are videos of my PID loop.

 Reflection
 -----------------------------
-If I were to do this lab again, I would put the control loop as close to the hardware as possible.
-I intend to fix this for future labs and actually implement it in C. I believe that doing it in python takes time because I have to send the values.
+I redid the lab, so I could put the control loop as close to the hardware as possible and try to make a better loop.
+I found that doing it in python takes time because I had to send the values.
+While C compiles longer, it executes faster than python.
+I was very unhappy with my first rersults
-When doing this lab, interpretted as handling receiving and sending the data as something.
-In fact, I am going to try to redo the lab right now.

 Acknowledgements
 ----------------------------

 Credits to Mikayla Lahr for being an awesome TA .
 I also looked at her solutions and implemented a similar Kp Value(I ended up dividing hers by 5).
 This got to me a starting place when I had spent a lot of time running my car into a wall.
 Thanks to Aravind Ramaswami for picking up a battery for me when I battery was bad and Annabel for working along side me when I was figuring out whether I broke my TOF sensor or not(I did not - it was the wrong port).
 At one point, I asked ChatGPT why my code was not working and it said to check if my battery was unplugged (it was).
+I used the assistance of ChatGPT for my second attempt as I was in a hurry and decided to redo it 4 hours before it was due after spending the last week trying to get my controller to produce high quality results.